spectrocloud/librarium/packages/docs/content/09-registries-and-packs/2-spectro-cli-reference.md

 ### Args

-PACK_NAME: TAG - Name of the pack for a particular tag to which new tag will be created.
+PACK_NAME: TAG - Name of the pack for a particular tag to which a new tag will be created.

 TARGET_LABEL - Target tag label.